Battle of Lake Okeechobee: Events of the battle

-As a result of the additional casualties induced by the continued charge, the Missouri Militia fled back across the swamp, where they were too disorganized and disheartened to re-form as planned.
+As a result of the additional casualties induced by the continued charge, the Missourians lost cohesion, but continued fighting.
 The fighting in the saw grass was deadliest for five companies of the Sixth Infantry; every officer but one, and most of their noncommissioned officers were killed or wounded.
 When that part of the regiment retired a short distance to re-form, they found only four men of these companies unharmed.
 The 6th Infantry's commander, Lieutenant Colonel Alexander R. Thompson, was among the dead.
 Lieutenant William H.T.
 Walker, later a general in the Confederate Army, was wounded in the neck, shoulder, chest, left arm, and also his leg during the battle.
+Lieutenant Frank Brooke, the nephew of Virginia Governor Robert Brooke, was also among the dead.
+Lieutenant Robert C. Buchanan (who was also wounded) wrote in his diary after the battle that "A sad Christmas has this been; for us and our friends."

 26 U.S. soldiers, including the majority of Taylor's officers and NCOs, were killed, with 112 wounded, against 11 Seminoles killed and 14 wounded.
-The battle temporarily stopped Taylor's troops from further advancing south and no Seminoles were captured, although Taylor did capture 100 ponies and 600 head of cattle.
-Years later Seminole chief Holata Micco (also known as Billy Bowlegs) visited Washington and on being escorted through the buildings of the Capitol and viewing many statues and paintings, he suddenly halted before a portrait of Zachary Taylor, grinned and exclaimed: "Me whip!"
+The Seminole warriors had specifically targeted the U.S. military officers during the battle.
+The battle stopped Taylor's troops from further advancing south and no Seminoles were captured, although Taylor's scouts did capture 100 ponies and 600 head of cattle the day after the battle.
+In guerrilla warfare fashion, the Seminole warriors had successfully held off the U.S. troops long enough for their people to evacuate their encampment, and they then withdrew across Lake Okeechobee on their canoes.
+Due to the large number of casualties that Zachary Taylor's army suffered, they were forced to retreat over 100 miles back to Tampa.

+Years later in 1852, Seminole chief Holata Micco (also known as Billy Bowlegs) visited Washington and on being escorted through the buildings of the Capitol and viewing many statues and paintings, he suddenly halted before a portrait of Zachary Taylor, grinned and exclaimed: "Me whip!"
+(I beat him!).
 There are now over four thriving Seminole Indian reservations located in south Florida, one of which is in Okeechobee County (the location of the battle).